jameshibbard/blog/_posts/2025-06-02-authentication-with-devise-and-cancancan-in-rails.md

 </body>
 ```

-The new layout includes a top navigation bar showing the current user’s authentication status.
+The new layout includes a top navigation bar showing the current user's authentication status.
 If the user is signed in, it displays their email address along with links to edit their profile or sign out.
 If not signed in, it shows links to sign up or log in.
 Flash messages are displayed directly beneath the header.

 We've also added an admin navigation bar with links to `Items`, `Users`, and `Roles`.
 This is primarily for convenience during development, allowing quick access across key resources.
-It’s currently visible to all users, but we’ll later restrict it to admins only.
+It's currently visible to all users, but we'll later restrict it to admins only.

 Next, add the following line to the top of `ItemsController`, `RolesController` and `UsersController`: